 Following an application process, practice placements are arranged at top architecture firms in cities around the US for the week of Spring Break.

 The goal of the program is to add an intense and exciting, “career-steering” supplement to the design and research curriculum, and to create an ongoing cultural exchange between practicing architects and the School.

 The placement process is based on the student’s stated goals and preferences, along with their academic experiences and demonstrated skills, in order to match the student with a compatible firm.
-Applications are due in mid-January, and placements are decided in mid-February.
+Applications are due Monday, December 3, 2018, and placements are decided in mid-January.

 A student applies to the Practicum Program by submitting the following: